 Produced by the UKCP Research Unit, it’s a critique of NICE and Randomised Control Trials (RCTs), including how and why the NICE Guideline development process is inherently biased against non-behavioural therapies.

-It examines the negative consequences for patients of their inability to access the full range of psychotherapies due to a combination of NICE’s approach to mental health and the implementation of its guidance through the Improving Access to Psychological Therapies (IAPT) programme.
+It examines the negative consequences for people of their inability to access the full range of psychotherapies due to a combination of NICE’s approach to mental health and the implementation of its guidance through the Improving Access to Psychological Therapies (IAPT) programme.

 The paper concludes that NICE’s methodology has been inappropriately applied to psychotherapy in that: